Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 Daar ignored the accusatory tone and grumbled happily to himself, pleased to see everyone around him socializing so well.
 "Of course!
 I’d do anything to help my Brothers win mating contracts.
 I mean, it wasn’t hard, really.
 All I had to do was get the best belly rub of my entire life.
 What’s not to like?"

-"But…A **belly rub,** Daar.
+"But...
+A **belly rub,** Daar.
 You were practically mating with them!"

 "Fah, it ain’t anything to humans.
 It was perfectly innocent!"
 He gave an amused and defiant little growl.
 "Besides, she smells wrong for a mating urge anyway.
-It was just…nice.
+It was just... nice.
 Really, really nice.
 You should try it!"

 That seemed to upset Faarek beyond his capacity for self restraint.
 "How can you disgrace yourself like this!?
 You prostrate like one of their *pets* for their amusement and wallow in their conceit.
 It’s as if—"